Neurodegeneration and Dementia

-Alzheimer’s disease (AD) is a chronic neurodegenerative disorder that is characterized by progressive neuropathology and cognitive decline.
-We recently published a cross-tissue analysis of methylomic variation in AD using samples from multiple human post-mortem brain cohorts.
-We identified a differentially methylated region in the ankyrin 1 (ANK1) gene that was associated with neuropathology in the entorhinal cortex, a primary site of AD manifestation.
+The main focus of our work is on Alzheimer’s disease (AD), which is a chronic neurodegenerative disorder that is characterized by progressive neuropathology and cognitive decline and accounts for 60-80% of dementia cases.
+We recently published the first epigenome-wide association studies (EWAS) in AD [Lunnon et al., 2014 ; [De Jager et al., 2014 ] using the Illumina 450K array.
+We performed a cross-tissue analysis of methylomic variation in AD using samples from multiple human post-mortem brain cohorts.
+Of particular interest we identified a differentially methylated region in the ankyrin 1 (ANK1) gene that was associated with neuropathology in the entorhinal cortex, a primary site of AD manifestation.
 This region was confirmed as being substantially hypermethylated in two other cortical regions (superior temporal gyrus and prefrontal cortex), but not in the cerebellum, a region largely protected from neurodegeneration in AD, or whole blood obtained pre-mortem from the same individuals.
 Neuropathology-associated ANK1 hypermethylation was subsequently confirmed in cortical samples from other independent brain cohorts.

-Mitochondrial epigenetics in AD
+Epigenetic Modification of Mitochondrial Genes in AD

 As AD is characterised by mitochondrial dysfunction in both the brain and the blood, this project examined epigenetic changes in the mitochondria in AD.
 We highlighted a number of loci that are differentially methylated in females and with age.
 We are currently investigating whether there are changes associated with disease.